 Our mission at Growthink is to support all entrepreneurs and small business owners regardless of race, ethnicity, age, gender, religion, sexual orientation, gender identity, gender expression, disability, economic status and other diverse backgrounds.

-We have created this resource to help black business owners and entrepreneurs acquire the knowledge and resources necessary to achieve as much success as possible.
+We have created this resource, in addition to other resources such as our simple business plan template, to help black business owners and entrepreneurs acquire the knowledge and resources necessary to achieve as much success as possible.